seahyh/SC2006/README.md

 LZdk;alsdlaslkdsalklksadlkdsadsaklasklasdkdaskadsasdklaskldas

 # Welcome Message
-Welcome to Team 6's SC2006 Mini-Project.
+Welcome to Good4U's SC2006 Mini-Project.
 This Mini-Project gave our team the opportunity to venture beyond the syllabus and gain insightful skills & knowledge through the analysis of real world data.

 We would also like to thank our TA Long Quanyu for constantly encouraging us to experiment with new methods in